Geometry-preserving and interpretable dimension reduction for compositional data: Consistency of the CKDR estimator ( )

-We first establish the following \textit{one-sided convergence} from the previous convergence results, which is equivalent to the pointwise convergence $T(\wh P_n)\to T_0$ due to the minimality of $T_0$: \begin{corollary} Suppose the same assumptions of Theorem~\ref{thm: consistency}.
+We begin with establishing the following one-sided convergence corollary, which is in turn equivalent to the pointwise convergence $T(\wh P_n)\to T_0$ due to the minimality of $T_0$: \begin{corollary} Suppose the same assumptions of Theorem~\ref{thm: consistency}.
 For any positive number $\eta > 0$, we have

 \end{corollary}